 |Available in a wide range of sizes and retrieve speeds – there is a good choice for all types of fishing|

 For the full specifications of the Sedona range, click here.
-For an explanation of the model numbers, please read on below in this Shimano Sedona review.
+For an explanation of the model numbers, please read below in this Shimano Sedona FI review.

 The “C” at the end means compact: the reel itself is one size smaller than the spool.

-The “S” in the end of the model number indicates “shallow spool” that is smaller, lighter in weight and lower in line capacity.
+The “S” at the end of the model number indicates a “shallow spool” that is smaller, lighter in weight, and lower in line capacity.

 - Normal Spool (no markings or labels)

 - Medium “M”